Top Interview Questions

 Answer:

-Authorization determines what actions an authenticated user is allowed to perform.
+Determining what an authenticated user is allowed to access.

 | Authentication | Authorization |